dconstruct-tech/dash-sdk/docs/dash-pack/dash-pack.md

 3. Tighten the d.ASH Pack straps before recording
 4. Move at a steady pace
-5. Ensure LiDAR is above your head and do not block the sensor when recording
+5. Ensure LiDAR is above your head and do not block the sensor when recording (Stand about 5 metres away from person recording)
 6. Do not turn quickly in narrow corridors
 7. Do not record while in a lift
 8. Not recommended to record in narrow stairwells
 9. Put on the d.ASH Pack before starting the scan
-10. For recording with imaging, please tilt the LiDAR by 30°, otherwise a horizontal configuration is recommended
+10. For recording with imaging, please tilt the LiDAR by 30°.
+Otherwise a horizontal configuration is recommended
 11. If on a vehicle, please dismount and walk through bumpy areas
 12. Attempting to loop close long corridors (>20m) is discouraged
 13. Avoid large empty areas (e.g. fields) when recording as there are a lack of features